ec-europa/joinup-dev/web/modules/custom/joinup_subscription/README.md

 ```

 The messages are included in the digests by the
-`CollectionContentSubscriptionSubscriber` event listener which acts on solutions
+`GroupContentSubscriptionSubscriber` event listener which acts on solutions
 and community content being created or updated.
-For solutions, `SolutionContentSubscriptionSubscriber` performs the equivalent
-task but only for community content.

 Digests
 -------